pirl/Oystr/README.md

+# THIS REPO OF PIRL IS DEPRECIATED, WE HAVE MOVED TO NPOS PROTOCOL

 # Oystr

 Please note that this repository is the Electron host for the Meteor based wallet dapp whose repository is located here: https://github.com/pirl/Oystr-Wallet-dApp